Dead by April

 Dead by April is a Swedish metalcore band from Gothenburg, formed in 2007 by Pontus Hjelm and Jimmie Strimell.
-The current band lineup consists of Pontus Hjelm (guitars/keyboards/clean vocals), Christopher Kristensen (unclean vocals) and Markus Wesslén (bass/backing growled vocals).
+The current band lineup consists of Pontus Hjelm (guitars/keyboards/clean vocals), Christopher Kristensen (unclean vocals), Markus Wesslén (bass/backing growled vocals) and Richard Schill (drums).
 Despite many line up changes throughout their career, both Markus Wesslén and Pontus Hjelm have remained consistent since their debut album.

 History

 Early career and the self-titled album (2007–2010)

 The band was formed in early 2007, when Jimmie Strimell, the lead vocalist of Nightrage, decided to collaborate with songwriter and former Cipher System member Pontus Hjelm to form Dead by April.
 During the band's early days in 2007 and 2008, the band did not release any physical media, though most of the songs that they gave to friends were quickly leaked out to several peer-to-peer-sites, with the first songs being "Lost" and "Stronger".
 During this time, they also played in local venues around Gothenburg.

 On 27 March 2010, Dead by April headlined the Norwegian festival 'Rock mot Rus' together with several Norwegian acts such as Turdus Musicus, Moddi, Cyaneed, Jodski, Purified in Blood etc. The band continued touring with Purified in Blood until early May.

 On 23 April 2010, it was announced on the band's official MySpace page that Pontus Hjelm had officially left Dead by April, to focus on songwriting.
 He stayed on as the main songwriter, telling the fans that "nothing is different in the songwriting department".
 The replacement for Hjelm became Zandro Santiago who only provided vocals as the band felt that it did not change much of the sound to continue with only one guitarist.

 On 17 May 2010, the band released the fourth single of their debut album.
 Unlike any other Dead by April-single release, this single was a double A-Side entitled "Love Like Blood/Promise Me".
 Besides that, "Love Like Blood" is a Killing Joke cover; it marks the very first track recorded by Dead by April with their new singer, Zandro Santiago.
 "Promise Me", however, already appeared on the album.

 On 22 October 2010, it was announced that Olsson would be leaving the band, citing "personal issues", as well as focusing on his clothing range.
 The band searched for a new guitarist via Facebook and YouTube.
 However, they later revealed on their Facebook page that Pontus would act as a "session" player on their upcoming album and whilst on tour.